turner/swt2sw/README.md

-A program to convert Spacewalk files to CNDB format which are based on the HDF5 format
+A program to convert Spacewalk files to Compacted Nucleome Data Bank (CNDB).
+CNDB is based on the Hierarchical Data Format (HDF5).